 In late 2016, the Tabor Opera House transitioned from private to public ownership when the City of Leadville purchased the building from the Bland family for $600,000, money raised entirely through grants.
 The Tabor Opera House Preservation Foundation, a nonprofit 501(c)(3) founded in 2003 to assist the previous owners in caring for this historic building, was reorganized and its mission expanded to raise funds for rehabilitation and operate the building on behalf of the Leadville/Lake county community.
 In early 2017, we signed a lease and operating agreement with the City of Leadville to lead the rehabilitation and operate the building.
 In 2017, we launched our inaugural season to our community, offering ballet, opera, Broadway, blues, jazz, rock, homegrown community theater and the Colorado Songwriter Showcase and for the first time opened our entire building for tours.
-For 2018, we will be offering interactive tours and sixteen cultural events, from theater and spoken word, to flamenco dancing, comedy and a diverse variety of musical performances.
+In 2018, we offered interactive tours and sixteen cultural events, from theater and spoken word, to flamenco dancing, a dance workshop and a diverse variety of musical performances.

 Evelyn Livingston Furman - 1913 to 2011